 - In a medium bowl, mix coconut flour and lard (or coconut oil) together until crumbly.

-- Mix in eggs and cashew milk.
+- Mix in eggs and almond milk.
 Stir until smooth.

 - Add in baking soda and salt and mix well.

 - Divide mixture into 4 equal portions and roll into balls.